reijjo/lut-rust/course_project/readme.md

 Using <https://fakestoreapi.com/> for the products

-- Routes
+##### Routes

+Product route:

 - `GET /products` for fetching all the products
 - `GET /products/:id` for fetching single product

+Cart route:

 - `GET /cart` for the cart
 - `POST /cart` adding item to cart
 - `DELETE /cart` clearing the cart
 - `PATCH /cart/:id` updating item in the cart
 - `DELETE /cart/:id` deleting item in the cart